joncox123/GhostBusterPlus/README.md

 ## System Requirements
 - Lenovo ThinkPad Plus Gen 4
   - Should work with the Gen 2 with very minimal changes, if any.
-Probably just need to change the name of the floating layover app from "4" to "2".
 - Windows 11
   - Tested on update 24H2 with eInkPlus app version 1.0.124.3